 But Khaled?
 Khaled is all emotion.
 Khaled wants you to believe in yourself against all odds.
-Khaled wants you to succeed and prosper against they – even though they are never defined or categorised (scientifically or otherwise.)
+Khaled wants you to succeed and prosper against they—_even though _they are never defined (scientifically or otherwise.)
 Khaled wants you to dance.
 Khaled wants you to shine.

 DJ Khaled pops up in Jonathan Blow's 'The Witness'

-I've not been at it every day – but my shiny new Vita's come out on every dreaded Southern Rail commute I've slogged through since downloading Golden for the pathetically miniscule sum of £4.99 (it's gone up on PSN since, but only by two pounds), adding up to a healthy ten or eleven hours of play.
-It's a rare game indeed that has me consistently hooked for even that long, given the constant need to switch focus to newer releases – I have dipped more than a couple of toes into Red Dead again (which I wrote about), but with No Man's Sky imminent, I can see how that open world is going to be nudged out of the way for an entire universe.
+I've not been at it every day—but my shiny new Vita's come out on every dreaded Southern Rail commute I've slogged through since downloading Golden for the pathetically minuscule sum of £4.99 (it's gone up on PSN since, but only by two pounds), adding up to a healthy ten or eleven hours of play.
+It's a rare game indeed that has me consistently hooked for even that long, given the constant need to switch focus to newer releases—I have dipped more than a couple of toes into Red Dead again (which I wrote about), but with No Man's Sky imminent, I can see how that open world is going to be nudged out of the way for an entire universe.
 But I already feel that I'm in this one for the longest run, primarily courtesy of its portability.

 'Persona 4 Golden' trailer

-I've also been playing Ghost Town Games' Overcooked at home, when I can, with my wife, once the kids have shut the fuck up for the night.
-It's one of the best couch co-ops I've sat down with in ages, a frantically fun kitchen-service comedy sim that rewards you with laughs when you fail, and a real feeling of achievement when you don't.
-It's just the best thing with wine on hand, and even better when two players become four, assuming you can stand to have Other People in your home.
-I tried 10 Second Ninja, but it wasn't really for me – it's in a Super Meat Boy vein, but lacks that game's squidgy, gooey charm.
+I've also been playing Ghost Town Games's Overcooked at home, when I can with my wife, once the kids have shut the fuck up for the night.
+It's one of the best couch co-ops I've sat down with in ages, a frantically fun kitchen-service comedy sim that rewards you with laughs when you fail and a real feeling of achievement when you don't.
+It's just the best thing with wine on hand, and even better when two players become four, assuming you can stand to have other people in your home.
+I tried 10 Second Ninja, but it wasn't really for me—it's in a Super Meat Boy vein, but lacks that game's squidgy, gooey charm.